sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 - `req.session.userId` as the authenticated ID;
 - `email` and `fullName` as identity attributes; and
 - `emailStatus` equal to `verified` or `confirmed` as proof of verification.

+Persist that provider-neutral verification state when Wish, a redeemed magic link, or another authentication flow proves ownership of the exact email stored on the user.
+If a provider verifies a different candidate address, it must not confirm the current stored email.
+Opening `/bridge` should perform one local model lookup; it must not call GitHub, Google, or another provider, and Bridge does not require a stored OAuth access token.

 For a conventional model-backed session with different names, map the
 attributes: